 Professor Ibbotson investigates brain networks and circuits across each of the brain’s core integrative functions: attention, prediction and decision.

 His research gives CIBF the opportunity to drive development of new technologies for obtaining, processing and modelling high-density physiological data.

 Professor Lowery brings to CIBF expertise in wireless implants for brain stimulation, developed during the Monash Vision Group’s bionic eye project.
 He is also an expert in the use of mathematical models to study massively-complex systems, gained from working in telecommunications systems modelling.

 Arthur is internationally recognised for his innovations in optical communications, and commercialization of research ideas.

-Professor Martin’s research focuses on how sensory and environmental context modify brain activity and behavior.
+Professor Martin’s research focuses on how sensory and environmental context modify brain activity and behaviour.

-In new collaborations fostered by CIBF, Paul is investigating the neural circuits underlying attention based on visual information.
+In new collaborations fostered by the Centre, Paul is investigating the neural circuits underlying attention based on visual information.